-The program benefits from a highly qualified faculty, composed of experienced researchers and specialists in medical genetics, bioinformatics, neuroscience, and molecular biology.
+The program benefits from a highly qualified faculty, composed of experienced researchers and specialists in molecular biology, medical genetics, bioinformatics and neuroscience.
 Many faculty members are engaged in cutting-edge research, ensuring the latest scientific advancements are integrated into teaching.
 Advanced digital tools are used for education purposes.